 High potassium (hyperkalemia)

 Hyperkalemia is the medical term that describes a potassium level in your blood that's higher than normal.
-Potassium is a nutrient that is critical to the function of nerve and muscle cells, including those in your heart.
+Potassium is a chemical that is critical to the function of nerve and muscle cells, including those in your heart.